some0necoding/pwman/README.md

 ## Cryptography

-The algorithm used to support file cryptography in passman is XChaCha20Poly1305, an AEAD (Authenticated Encryption with Additional Data) algorithm.
+The algorithm used to support file cryptography in pwman is XChaCha20Poly1305, an AEAD (Authenticated Encryption with Additional Data) algorithm.
 AEAD encryption aims to provide three security and privacy goals:
 - confidentiality